 About the site

-Art of the Title is the definitive resource for title sequence design, spanning the film, television, conference, and video game industries.
-Featuring title design from countries around the world, we honour the creators and innovators who contribute to the field, discussing and displaying their work with a desire to explicate, facilitate, and instigate.
+Art of the Title is the definitive industry publication for title sequence design and an educational resource, spanning the film, television, conference, and video game industries.
+Featuring work from around the world, our aim is to honour the creators and innovators who contribute to the field and to give credit where it's due.
+We showcase innovative and interesting work, foster discussion, and welcome new voices.

-For information on how to submit work, see the Submissions page.
+Information on how to submit work is on the Submissions page.

 "Projectionists – pull curtain before titles.”